Liyubov/mobility_analysis_openhumans/README.md

 General question: how livable is the city?
 Can we identify bottlenecks from the data of places, where people would like to go, but do not go for some reason.

-# mobility analysis of individual trajectories
-We make analysis of mobility patterns of humans from various data sources and models

 # analysis of global mobility data
 Here we analyze two datasets: